 - Everyone in the organization should be clear on what 'quality' means to the customer

 - Possibly.
 For small projects, the time needed to learn and implement them may not be worth it unless personnel are already familiar with the tools.
-For larger projects, or on-going long-term projects they can be valuable.
+For larger projects, or ongoing long-term projects they can be valuable.

-- Another common type of approach for automation of functional testing is 'data-driven' or 'keyword-driven' automated testing, in which the test drivers are separated from the data and/or actions utilized in testing (an 'action' would be something like 'enter a value in a text box').
-Test drivers can be in the form of automated test tools or custom-written testing software.
+- A common type of approach for automation of functional testing is 'data-driven' or 'keyword-driven' automated testing, in which the test drivers are separated from the data and/or actions utilized in testing (an 'action' would be something like 'enter a value in a text box').
+Test drivers can be in the form of automated test tools or frameworks or custom-written testing software.
 The data and actions can be more easily maintained - such as via a spreadsheet - since they are separate from the test drivers.
 The test drivers 'read' the data/action information to perform specified tests.
 This approach can enable more efficient control, development, documentation, and maintenance of automated tests/test cases.

 - Other automated tools can include:

-code analyzers - monitor code complexity, adherence to standards, etc. coverage analyzers - these tools check which parts of the code have been exercised by a test, and may be oriented to code statement coverage, condition coverage, path coverage, etc. memory analyzers - such as bounds-checkers and leak detectors. load/performance test tools - for testing client/server and web applications under various load levels. web test tools - to check that links are valid, HTML code usage is correct, client-side and server-side programs work, a web site's interactions are secure. other tools - for test case management, documentation management, bug reporting, and configuration management, file and database comparisons, screen captures, security testing, macro recorders, etc.
+code analyzers - monitor code complexity, adherence to standards, etc. coverage analyzers - these tools check which parts of the code have been exercised by a test, and may be oriented to code statement coverage, condition coverage, path coverage, etc. memory analyzers - such as bounds-checkers and leak detectors. load/performance test tools - for testing client/server and web applications under various load levels. web test tools - to check that links are valid, HTML code usage is correct, client-side and server-side programs work, a web site's interactions are secure. other tools - for test case management, BDT (behavior-driven testing), documentation, management, bug reporting, and configuration management, file and database comparisons, screen captures, security testing, macro recorders, etc.